 - Low mileage vehicles will sometimes have a premium associated with them.

 A newer car with high mileage could be a better choice than an older car with low mileage.
+Newer vehicles also often come with more advanced active safety features and other technologies, like the Uconnect app.
 Make sure to consider all of the factors before buying.